cdgaete/OptOutput.jl/README.md

 ## Usage

-Here's a basic example of how to use OptOutput.jl with an external solver:
+Here's an example of how to use OptOutput.jl with an external solver:

 ```julia
 using JuMP